17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Channel Islands National Park in September

-And lastly, there is San Miguel Island, famous for having the most count of sea lions and elephant seals in the world.
+And lastly, there is San Miguel Island, famous for sea lions and elephant seal numbers!
 They’re located at Point Bennett (a 16-mile roundtrip hike).

 11. Denali National Park & Preserve